jweingardt12/jwe.in/README.md

 # jwe.in

-My personal site, built with Next.js, Tailwind CSS, and Plausible analytics.
+My personal site, built with Next.js, Tailwind CSS 4.1, and Plausible analytics.

 ![Screenshot of the website](/src/images/photos/screenshot.png)